Kron4ek/Conty/README.md

 ./conty.sh pcmanfm
 ```

-Want to check if graphics acceleration works (OpenGL and Vulkan)?
-Run glxinfo, glxgears, vulkaninfo and vkcube:
+To check if hardware acceleration (OpenGL and Vulkan) works, you can use these tools:

 ```
 ./conty.sh glxinfo -B